-Piskanja Boron Project in Serbia part of partnership between Erin Ventures and Temas Resources22.
-December 2020. / Mining
+Piskanja Boron Project in Serbia part of partnership between Erin Ventures and Temas Resources, Mining

 Piskanja is located in a historical mining region that has excellent infrastructure for mining including roads, rail, electric power, experienced miners, and is 250 km south of Belgrade, Serbia by paved roads.
 Erin Ventures reported on August 31, 2010, that it had been granted a license for the Piskanja boron deposit in Serbia by the Serbian Ministry of Mining and Energy.
 The license includes the entire known historical mineralized area along with a substantial amount of previously unexplored ground.